brettchalupa/brettcodes/_projects/burlington-ruby-conference.md

 We joined the group of organizers of the Burlington Ruby Conference during its second year, 2013.
 For 2013 and 2014, we were co-organizers, and in 2015 we were the main organizers.

 We worked on attendee and speaker support, budgeting, building the website, creating branding, sending emails to the mailing list, [tweeting](https://twitter.com/btvrubyconf), hiring vendors, finding sponsors, [building a proposal app](https://github.com/burlingtonruby/proposals), and hosting the event.

-_This project was done by Brett while doing freelance work under his own name._